Want a perfectly sculpted back? Start doing some lat pulldowns and you will get there fast.

 Secure a large elastic resistance band on the pull-up bar.
 Place your foot in the loop of the band and pull your body up like with the classic chin-up.

 The band gives you an extra boost to make the chin-up easier while allowing you to strengthen the muscles in your upper back and arms.
+Similar to lat pulldowns, this lat pulldown alternatives is one of our favorites.

 Elastic Band Resistance Pulldowns